 Describe your Bauhaus

-Describe the Bauhaus you want, including the subject, setting, and lighting.
+Describe the Bauhaus you want, in plain words.

 2. 02